fortio/fortio/README.md

 <!-- use release/updateFlags.sh to update this section -->
 <pre>
 Φορτίο 1.1.0 usage:
         fortio command [flags] target
 where command is one of: load (load testing), server (starts grpc ping and http echo/ui/redirect/proxy servers), grpcping (grpc client), report (report only UI server), redirect (redirect only server), or curl (single URL debug). where target is a url (http load tests) or host:port (grpc health test). flags are:
-  -H value
+  -H header
-	Additional Header(s)
+        Additional header(s)
   -L    Follow redirects (implies -std-client) - do not use for load test -P value
         Proxies to run, e.g -P "localport1 dest_host1:dest_port1" -P "[::1]:0
 www.google.com:443" ...
   -a    Automatically save JSON result with filename based on labels & timestamp -abort-on int
         Http code that if encountered aborts the run. e.g. 503 or -1 for socket errors.
   -allow-initial-errors
         Allow and don't abort on initial warmup errors -base-url string
         base URL used as prefix for data/index.tsv generation. (when empty, the url from the first request is used)
   -c int
         Number of connections/goroutine/threads (default 4)
-  -cacert string
+  -cacert Path
-	Path to a custom CA certificate file to be used for the GRPC client TLS, if empty, use https:// prefix for standard internet CAs TLS -cert string
+        Path to a custom CA certificate file to be used for the GRPC client TLS, if empty, use https:// prefix for standard internet CAs TLS -cert Path
         Path to the certificate file to be used for GRPC server TLS -compression
         Enable http compression
   -curl
         Just fetch the content once
-  -data-dir string
+  -data-dir Directory
         Directory where JSON results are stored/read (default ".")
   -echo-debug-path string
         http echo server URI for debug, empty turns off that part (more secure) (default "/debug")
   -gomaxprocs int
         Setting for runtime.GOMAXPROCS, <1 doesn't change the default -grpc
         Use GRPC (health check by default, add -ping for ping) for load testing -grpc-max-streams uint
         MaxConcurrentStreams for the grpc server.
 Default (0) is to leave the option unset.
   -grpc-ping-delay duration
         grpc ping delay in response
   -grpc-port string
         grpc server port.
-Can be in the form of host:port, ip:port or port or /unix/domain/path or "disabled" to not start the grpc server. (default "8079")
+Can be in the form of host:port, ip:port or port or /unix/domain/path or "disabled" to not start the grpc server. (default "8079") -halfclose
-  -halfclose
         When not keepalive, whether to half close the connection (only for fast http)
   -health
         grpc ping client mode: use health instead of ping -healthservice string
         which service string to pass to health check -http-port string
         http echo server port.
 Can be in the form of host:port, ip:port, port or /unix/domain/path. (default "8080")
   -http1.0
         Use http1.0 (instead of http 1.1)
-  -httpbufferkb int
+  -httpbufferkb kbytes
         Size of the buffer (max data size) for the optimized http client in kbytes (default 128)
   -httpccch
-	Check for Connection: Close Header
+        Check for Connection: Close Header -https-insecure
-  -https-insecure
         Long form of the -k flag
-  -json string
+  -json path
-	Json output to provided file or '-' for stdout (empty = no json output, unless -a is used)
+        Json output to provided file path or '-' for stdout (empty = no json output, unless -a is used)
   -k    Do not verify certs in https connections -keepalive
-	Keep connection alive (only for fast http 1.1) (default true) -key string
+        Keep connection alive (only for fast http 1.1) (default true) -key Path
-	Path to the key file used for GRPC server TLS
+        Path to the key file used for GRPC server TLS -labels string
-  -labels string
         Additional config data/labels to add to the resulting JSON, defaults to target URL and hostname
   -logcaller
         Logs filename and line number of callers to log (default true) -loglevel value
         loglevel, one of [Debug Verbose Info Warning Error Critical Fatal] (default Info)
   -logprefix string
         Prefix to log lines before logged messages (default "> ") -maxpayloadsizekb int
         MaxPayloadSize is the maximum size of payload to be generated by the EchoHandler size= argument.
 In Kbytes. (default 256) -n int
         Run for exactly this number of calls instead of duration.
 Default (0) is to use duration (-t).
 Default is 1 when used as grpc ping count.
   -p string
         List of pXX to calculate (default "50,75,90,99,99.9") -payload string
         Payload string to send along
   -payload-size int
         Additional random payload size, replaces -payload when set > 0, must be smaller than -maxpayloadsizekb
   -ping
-	grpc load test: use ping instead of health
+        grpc load test: use ping instead of health -profile file
-  -profile string
         write .cpu and .mem profiles to file
   -qps float
         Queries Per Seconds or 0 for no wait/max qps (default 8) -quiet
         Quiet mode: sets the loglevel to Error and reduces the output.
   -r float
         Resolution of the histogram lowest buckets in seconds (default 0.001) -redirect-port string
         Redirect all incoming traffic to https URL (need ingress to work properly).
 Can be in the form of host:port, ip:port, port or "disabled" to disable the feature. (default "8081")
   -s int
-	Number of streams per grpc connection (default 1) -static-dir string
+        Number of streams per grpc connection (default 1) -static-dir path
         Absolute path to the dir containing the static files dir -stdclient
         Use the slower net/http standard client (works for TLS) -sync string
         index.tsv or s3/gcs bucket xml URL to fetch at startup for server modes.
   -sync-interval duration
         Refresh the url every given interval (default, no refresh) -t duration
         How long to run the test or 0 to run until ^C (default 5s) -timeout duration
         Connection and read timeout value (for http) (default 15s) -ui-path string
         http server URI for UI, empty turns off that part (more secure) (default "/fortio/")
-  -unix-socket string
+  -unix-socket path
-	Unix domain socket to use for physical connection -user string
+        Unix domain socket path to use for physical connection -user user:password
         User credentials for basic authentication (for http).
 Input data format should be user:password
 </pre>
 </details>